 This IS NOT optional.
-Stores that don't comply risk legal warnings, fines of up to 4% of annual turnover, and an automatic extension of the withdrawal period to 12 months and 14 days.
+Stores selling into the EU that don't comply risk legal warnings, fines of up to 4% of annual turnover, and an automatic extension of the withdrawal period to 12 months and 14 days.

-The good news: Shopify is rolling out a built-in solution on June 17.
+The good news: There are apps in the Shopify app store which will help you do this.
 We can make sure it's properly enabled and configured on your store.

 We're offering a fast-turnaround EU Compliance Setup - contact us if you want to talk about what is included